Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 Mohican Indians all speak English today.
 In the past they spoke their own Mohican language.

-The last Stockbridge Indian who could speak this language died in 1933, but the community continues to use
+The Mohican language is said to be "extinct" because the last Stockbridge Indian who could speak this language died in 1933.

-If you'd like to know a few easy Mohican words, aquai is a friendly greeting and wunneet means "It is good!"
+aquai is a friendly greeting and wunneet has the meaning "It is good!"

 You can also see a Mohican picture glossary here.